The advisory council provides strategic direction and support for the RGK Center’s

 Meadows has also held leadership positions with more than 60 charitable and community organizations, including the Board of Trustees of Austin College, the Centers for Disease Control Foundation, the Murrell Foundation, and the Dallas Bar Foundation.
 He served as President and Director of the Center for Nonprofit Management, the Center for Housing Resources and as President and Board Chairman of the Conference of Southwest Foundations.
 Meadows holds B.B.A. and J.D. degrees from The University of Texas at Austin.

-Michael Meadows joined Westwood in 2014 as a Senior Vice President and is responsible for new business development focusing on individuals, families, foundations and non-profit organizations.
-Prior to joining Westwood, Mr. Meadows served as the President/CEO of the Dallas Zoological Society where he led the effort to successfully privatize the management of the Dallas Zoo and helped transform it into one of the nation’s top zoological parks.
-His extensive professional background in foundation and nonprofit management includes leadership positions at Southwestern Medical Foundation and The University of Texas at Dallas.
+Michael Meadows is President and CEO of Meadows Family Consulting Group, LLC and a Vice President at Foundation Management, Inc., which provides management and consulting services to grant-making foundations.
+Prior to joining Westwood as a Senior Vice President, Mr. Meadows served as the President/CEO of the Dallas Zoological Society where he led the effort to successfully privatize the management of the Dallas Zoo and helped transform it into one of the nation’s top zoological parks.
+His extensive professional background in foundation and nonprofit management includes leadership positions at Westwood, Southwestern Medical Foundation and The University of Texas at Dallas.
 A native Dallasite, he is a member of the Salesmanship Club of Dallas, active on a number of university and nonprofit advisory boards, and a past president of The Dallas Assembly and Leadership Dallas Alumni Association.
 Mr. Meadows earned his BA in Government from The University of Texas at Austin.

 Randa Safady is a national expert and higher education leader with 33 years of professional and volunteer service.
 She is the chief advancement officer for The University of Texas System and works with UT’s 14 presidents and vice presidents for development and communications, providing strategic counsel on a broad spectrum of issues.
 She currently serves as the only Texan on Philanthropy 2030, a national board to advance philanthropic work as a professional career.
 Safady developed the UT System’s Center for Enhancing Philanthropy, the first of its kind in any university system nationally.
 She is also the executive producer of State of Tomorrow—a statewide PBS series featuring the extraordinary impact of universities’ research on society that garnered five EMMY awards from the National Academy of Television Arts and Sciences’ Lone Star division.
 Prior to positions with the University of Texas, Safady served as Director of St. Edward’s University College Assistance Migrant Program (CAMP) to ensure that first generation children of farmworker families had equal opportunities to degree attainment and provide new paths for their families.
 Ms. Safady received bachelor’s and master’s degrees from Texas State University and a Ph.
 D. in Higher Education Administration from UT Austin.